Reporters Committee for Freedom of the Press: Resources

-In addition to litigation and filing amicus curie briefs, Reporters Committee for Freedom of the Press supports freedom of information in the United States through a number of free legal resources for those who gather and report the news.
+In addition to litigation and filing amicus curiae briefs, Reporters Committee for Freedom of the Press supports freedom of information in the United States through a number of free legal resources for those who gather and report the news.

 The Legal Hotline is available to journalists and media lawyers with legal questions.
 The Reporters Committee's Open Government Guide is a complete compendium of information on every state's open records and open meetings laws.
 The Open Courts Compendium explains court access issues and provides specific additional information for each state and federal circuit.
 The Reporter's Privilege Compendium is a collection of information on the rights of reporters not to be compelled to testify or disclose sources and information in court in each state and federal circuit.
-The Committee has also defended reporters in Court free of charge since its founding.
+The organization has also represented reporters in court free of charge since its founding.

 In 2013, the Reporters Committee also launched iFOIA, a tool to file and track state and federal open records requests, and in 2016 the organization launched the FOIA Wiki, a website devoted to the federal Freedom of Information Act.

 The organization also helped found the U.S. Press Freedom Tracker, and in 2018, published a report based on the tracker's data assessing the state of press freedom in the U.S.

 Other Reporters Committee resources include a digital interactive map documenting the policies governing public access to police body camera footage in more than 100 police departments, and a record of federal cases since 1844 involving leaks of government information to the news media.

-In 2020 and 2021, ProJourn was piloted in Washington and California before being expanded to Georgia, North Carolina, New York, Texas and Illinois.
-It helps connect pro-bono lawyers with journalists who need assistance with legal tasks like pre-publication review or records requests.
+ProJourn

+The Reporters Committee operates ProJourn, which connects journalists with pro bono attorneys from law firms and corporate in-house counsel for legal help with public records access, pre-publication review and newsroom operations-related needs.

+ProJourn was launched in 2020 by attorneys at Microsoft and Davis Wright Tremaine with the aim of supporting journalists and expanding the bench of attorneys trained in pre-publication review and public records access issues.
+The Reporters Committee and the John S. and James L. Knight Foundation joined as partners to expand the program.

+In 2025, the Reporters Committee partnered with the American Journalism Project to provide free legal support for AJP organizations through ProJourn, with the long-term goal of strengthening the legal infrastructure for nonprofit news.